-Part 5 of Keeping Children Safe in Education (September 2018) clearly outlines the response that should be taken.
+Part 5 of KCSIE [September 2021] clearly outlines the response that should be taken.
+Please refer to our peer-on-peer policy.

 If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2018).
+They should then liaise with MARU and follow guidance laid out in KCSIE [September 2021]

-6.6 Children with special educational needs and disabilities
+6.10 Children with special educational needs and disabilities

-Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+Children with special educational needs [SEN] and disabilities can face additional safeguarding challenges.
 The school may need to devise a policy /procedure that meets the individual needs of a child.
-This should be written in conjunction with the parent(s) and staff working with the child.
+This should be written in conjunction with the parent[s] and staff working with the child.
 The child where they are of sufficient understanding should have the policy/procedure discussed with them.
 All staff need to be confident in its use.

-The school recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+The School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include:

-• Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

-• The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and

-• Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and - Communication barriers and difficulties in overcoming these barriers.